Unthrottled/simple-zipkin/README.md

 However in the compose project I have mapped port 80 to port 7865 on your machine.

 The second server is located in the "async-rest" directory.
-Which also runs on port 80, so if running locally edit the application.yml in the async-rest directory.
 This server has several HTTP GET REST endpoints exposed:

 - http://localhost/get/message